-Jodie Rottle is an American flautist specializing in contemporary music.
-Currently based in Australia, Jodie maintains an eclectic career performing new chamber music around the world.
+Jodie Rottle is a flutist specialising in contemporary music.
+Currently based in Australia, Jodie maintains an eclectic career performing and composing chamber music around the world.
 Jodie has given premieres of classical, jazz, and cross-art form works at venues including New York’s Le Poisson Rouge, The Centre for Fiction NYC, the Brisbane Festival of Toy Music, and the boiler room of Massachusetts Museum of Contemporary Art.

-Jodie was the winner of the 2009 Coeur d’Alene Symphony Young Artist Concerto Competition and has been a finalist in both the 2015 Carson Memorial Prize (Queensland) and the 2013 Seattle Flute Society Young Artist Competition, Tacoma Philharmonic Beatrice Hermann Recital Competition.
+Jodie was the winner of the 2009 Coeur d’Alene Symphony Young Artist Concerto Competition and has been a finalist in the Carson Memorial Prize (Queensland), Seattle Flute Society Young Artist Competition, Tacoma Philharmonic Beatrice Hermann Recital Competition.
 She holds a Masters degree from the Contemporary Performance Program at the Manhattan School of Music, a Performer's Certificate from the Conservatory of Music at SUNY Purchase College, and a Bachelor of Music from Pacific Lutheran University where she was awarded both the Mary Baker Russell and James D. Holloway Memorial scholarships.
-She has held artistic residencies as a performer at Avaloch Farm Music Institute (USA), the Banff Centre (Canada), and the Bang on a Can Summer Institute (USA).
+She has held artistic residencies as a performer at the Bundanon Trust (Australia), Avaloch Farm Music Institute (USA), the Banff Centre (Canada), and the Bang on a Can Summer Institute (USA).
 Jodie is an alumna of the Hatched Academy with Ensemble Offspring (Sydney) and recently attended the 2016 Darmstadt International Summer Course for New Music in Germany.